 His professional areas of interest include athletics, all codes of football, alpine skiing, lower limb injuries, exercise prescription, adolescent injuries, fatigue in athletes and exercise induced asthma, on which he completed his Masters Research in 2008.

-He also performs interventions including ultrasound-guided injections, extracorporeal shock wave therapy and iontophoresis.
+He also performs diagnostic spirometry and interventions including ultrasound-guided interventions, extracorporeal shock wave therapy and iontophoresis.

 Career Highlights / Affiliations / Associations